sky-chen/dlnd/README.md

 # About

-This is SkyChen's project work for deep learning nano degree at udacity.
+This is SkyChen's project work for [deep learning nano degree](https://cn.udacity.com/course/deep-learning-nanodegree-foundation--nd101/) at udacity.

-You can find more info about this course here: